 About Treehouse at Swallowtail Studio

 Nestled securely in a majestic multi-trunked 110 ft. eucalyptus tree is our romantic, magical and peaceful multi-leveled Tree House.
 Spacious deck, relaxing area on main level, cozy queen bed with luxury linens in the loft.
 Beautifully rural yet just 6 minutes to historic downtown Petaluma and it's great restaurants and shopping.
-Easy Drive to San Francisco, excellent breweries and vineyards, redwoods, the Pacific Coast and the incredible Point Reyes National Seashore.
+Easy Drive to San Francisco, excellent breweries and multiple wine regions (including Napa and Sonoma valleys), redwoods, the Pacific Coast and the incredible Point Reyes National Seashore.
+An excellent hot (if you like) breakfast is served in our kitchen every morning from 8-9:30.

-*Apologies for the inconvenience, but we cannot allow children in the treehouses for safety reasons
+*Apologies for the inconvenience, but we cannot allow children or pets in the treehouses for safety reasons

 - Listing type: Private